$S$-arithmetic Inhomogeneous Diophantine approximation on manifolds: Introduction

 The convergence case of Khintchine's theorem in this setting again follows from the Borel Cantelli lemma.
-The divergence Theorem when $S = \{p\}$ comprises a single prime $p$ is a consequence of the results in this paper.
+The divergence Theorem for a slightly more restrictive class of functions, as explicated below, is a special case of the results in the present paper.\\